-Alternatively, you can select the options from the Page Navigator on the left, as shown in Figure 2-5.
+Alternatively, you can select the options from the Page Navigator on the left, as shown in the figure above.

-You can also enable the Advanced Configuration Mode by checking the Switch to Advanced Mode check box, shown in Figure 2-6.
+You can also enable the Advanced Configuration Mode by checking the Switch to Advanced Mode check box, shown in the following figure.
 When this option is enabled, the Advanced Configuration, PCle Configuration, and Isolation Configuration options become available.

-Figure 2-6: ZYNQ UltraScale+ Advanced Mode
+Figure 19: ZYNQ UltraScale+ Advanced Mode